kohkimakimoto/crun/README.md

   (General)
   -c. --config-file <path>         Load config from the file.
   -t, --tag <string>               Set a tag of the job.
   -w, --working-directory <dir>    If specified, use the given directory as working directory.
   -e, --env <KEY=VALUE>            Set custom environment variables. ex) -e KEY=VALUE --user <user>                    Set an execution user --group <group>                  Set an execution group

-  (Handlers)
+  (Hook Handlers)
-  --pre <handler>                  Set pre handler.
+  --pre <handler>                  Set a pre handler.
 This option can be set multi time.
-  --notice <handler>               Set notice handler.
+  --notice <handler>               Set a notice handler.
 This option can be set multi time.
-  --success <handler>              Set success handler.
+  --success <handler>              Set a success handler.
 This option can be set multi time.
-  --failure <handler>              Set failure handler.
+  --failure <handler>              Set a failure handler.
 This option can be set multi time.
-  --post <handler>                 Set post handler.
+  --post <handler>                 Set a post handler.
 This option can be set multi time.

   (Logging)
   --log-file <path>                The file path to write merged output.
 The strftime format like '%Y%m%d.log' is available.